MathsandDataNYU/web/content/seminar.md

 The MaD seminar features leading specialists at the interface of Applied Mathematics, Statistics and Machine Learning.
 It is partly supported by the Moore-Sloan Data Science Environment at NYU.

-**We have resumed in-person MaD seminars.** The seminars are also recorded and streamed live.
+**We have resumed in-person MaD seminars.** The seminars are also recorded.
 Links to the videos are available below.

 **Room:** Auditorium Hall 150, Center for Data Science, NYU, [60 5th ave](https://www.google.com/maps/place/NYU+Center+for+Data+Science/@40.735016,-73.9969907,17z/data=!3m1!4b1!4m5!3m4!1s0x89c2599787834ad9:0x5dd8af15d9fbc8a3!8m2!3d40.735016!4d-73.994802).